Constipation and Diarrhea: What Is Your Bowel Movement Telling You?

 On the other hand, chronic diarrhea may be a sign of coldness or deficiency in the body.
-To heal the gut to treat diarrhea, it's critical to eat fermented vegetables and drink probiotic beverages regularly.
+To heal the gut and treat diarrhea, it’s critical to eat fermented vegetables and drink probiotic beverages regularly.
 Enjoying a supplement like Body Ecology’s Vitality SuperGreen can also supply the body with Glutimmune to nourish the small intestines and improve intestinal permeability.

 To better monitor your health day in and day out, here are the signs of a healthy bowel movement:

 - It happens daily, even after every meal.

 - It has a clean wipe with little wet or sticky residue.